JannisX11/blockbench.net/content/guides/blockbench-overview-tips.md

 ### Viewport
 An axis (plural axes) is a reference line in a coordinate system that defines a dimension.
 In a 3D space there are three axes: X, Y and Z. In Blockbench X represents width, Y height and Z length.
 The origin of the coordinate system is the point of intersection between the three axes, i.e. its coordinates are (0, 0, 0).
 The coordinates get higher in the + direction (from the origin to where the arrow points) of each axis and lower in the - direction (from the origin to away from where the arrow points) of each axis.

 The coordinate grid is made up of equally spaced intersecting lines (starting from the axes).
-The different grid options can be toggled in Settings > Grid.
+The different grid options can be toggled in "Settings" > "Grid".
 * Small Grid: single 1x1 meter pixel-accurate grid and axes
 * Block Grid: additional 1x1 meter squares around the small grid
 * Precise Block Grid: makes block grids pixel-accurate